Our projects and PhDs

 Our current projects

-- a University of Edinburgh PhD Studentship comparing immune cells (T cells) from people with M.E. with those from controls.
+- a University of Edinburgh PhD Studentship comparing immune cells (T cells) from people with M.E. with those from controls (from June 2018)

-- a brain inflammation PhD Studentship supervised by Prof Neil Harrison, now based at Cardiff University.
+- a brain inflammation PhD Studentship supervised by Prof Neil Harrison, now based at Cardiff University (from June 2018).

 Sonya is a member of the Interdisciplinary Canadian Collaborative ME (ICanCME) Research Network.